m1771vw/tasty-trade-api-playground/README.md

 ## Login Flow

 You have to first login with the `POST tasty-trade/login` endpoint.
 This uses the `POST /session` from Tasty Trade.
 This will provide a session token and this session token must be used for all subsequent calls.
+Provide this token in headers, Authorization: {token}.
+Do not have Bearer prefixing the token.

 ## Create Customer and Account